Summer Seminars: USMA, USNA, USAFA & USCGA

 Beyond being a lot of fun, the seminars (including SLE and AIM) provide a informative introduction to the facilities, staff, training and curriculum at each of the service academies.
 The seminar programs desire to provide concrete information and real-life experiences so that students can truly evaluate their desire to become cadets or midshipmen at each of the schools as well as serving in the associated military service (i.e., the Army, Navy, Marines, Air Force, Space Force or Coast Guard).

 What's more, the academy staff will have a chance to 'evaluate' your fit with the school.
-Typically, the seminars will provide an opportunity to take the Candidate Fitness Assessment (CFA), and they may very well conduct the official interview for your application.
+Typically, the seminars will provide an opportunity to take the Candidate Fitness Assessment (CFA) -- although it appears USAFA had dropped it with its high altitude location -- and they may very well conduct the official interview for your application.
 Double check the details for your particular seminar and be prepared for these two important evaluations.

 Can I attend multiple seminars at different academies?

 Yes.
-I had a student who participated the Naval Academy's Summer Seminar in early June and then attended the US Military Academy's Summer Leadership Experience the following week driving with his father between Annapolis to West Point by car.
-TIming, distance and expense will be some considerations for you and your parents, but you may attend all four seminars if the timing allow its!
+I had a student who participated the Naval Academy's Summer Seminar in early June and then attended the U.S. Military Academy's Summer Leadership Experience the following week driving with his father between Annapolis to West Point by car.
+TIming, distance and expense will be some considerations for you and your parents, but you may attend all four seminars if you are selected and the timing allow its!

 Does the Merchant Marine Academy have a summer seminar program?